littlebee/daph-bot/README.md

 2. Add the following to rc.local.
 Just before the `exit 0` add

 ```
-# send stdout and stderr from rc.local to a log file
+# send stdout and stderr from rc.local to a log file so you
+# can see the error message if startup fails
-exec 1>/home/pi/data/rc.local.log 2>&1
+exec 1>/home/pi/logs/rc.local.log 2>&1
 set -x

 cd /home/pi && /home/pi/scripts/run.sh